BOZICH | 5 questions (no sure answers) for Kentucky Derby 147

 Essential Quality — and the essential quality to know about this colt is he is trained by Brad Cox, who grew up within walking distance of Churchill Downs and graduated from Iroquois High School

-Essential Quality is 5-for-5, including a pair of races this year.
-He broke his maiden as a 2-year-old at Churchill Downs on Derby Day last September 5.
-He’s won a race at Oaklawn Park and 3 at Keeneland, including the Bluegrass Stakes April 3.
+Essential Quality is 5 for 5, including a pair of races this year.
+He broke his maiden as a 2-year-old at Churchill Downs on Derby Day 2020.
+He’s won a race at Oaklawn Park and three at Keeneland, including the Bluegrass Stakes on April 3.

 But he only scored by a neck at Keeneland, which won’t discourage 19 horses from trying to stop him at Churchill Downs.